rsdoiel/antenna/retro_computing.md

 date: 2025-05-25, from: Hans Otten's Retro blog

-Paul Schroeter gave me the dump of the SYM-2 ROM and photos of the backside.
-More about the SYM-1 and SYM-2 on the Synertek pages Sources of SYM-1 and SYM-2 Monitor ROMs Many years ago Paul R.Santa-Maria (who sadly left us in 2012) gave me the listing of the source of the Monitor ROM in [&#8230;]
+Paul Schroeter gave me the dump of the SYM-2 ROM and photos of the backside.He also scanned his photocopy of the SYM-2 Reference Manual.
+More about the SYM-1 and SYM-2 on the Synertek pages Sources of SYM-1 and SYM-2 Monitor ROMs Many years ago Paul R.Santa-Maria (who sadly left us in 2012) gave me the [&#8230;]

 <br>